Online Master’s in Mental Health Counseling Programs

 What can I do with a mental health counseling degree?

 Graduates of a master’s in mental health counseling degree program who choose not to pursue careers as mental health counselors do have other options.
-In addition to substance abuse and behavioral disorder counselors, the BLS indicates occupations that require the same level of education as a mental health counselor include marriage and family therapist, rehabilitation counselor and school and career counselor.
+In addition to substance abuse and behavioral disorder counselors, the BLS notes that occupations that require the same level of education as a mental health counselor include marriage and family therapist, rehabilitation counselor and school and career counselor.

 What skills do you need to work in mental health?